-My research seeks to develop a theoretical framework for describing the physics of novel quantum many particle systems by combining phenomenological modeling of experiments with abstract theoretical ideas and methods.
-I am specifically interested in understanding phases and phase transitions of quantum matter that challenge our current paradigms.
-Examples include non-Fermi liquid metals, quantum spin liquids, and non-Landau quantum criticality.
+Senthil’s research seeks to develop a theoretical framework for describing the physics of novel quantum many particle systems by combining phenomenological modeling of experiments with abstract theoretical ideas and methods.
+Examples of specific topics include:

 MIT’s Senthil Todadri and Xiao-Gang Wen will study highly entangled quantum matter in a collaboration supported by the Simons Foundation.

 - 2015 // Subrahmanyam Chandrasekhar Lecturer, International Center for Theoretical Sciences

 - 2012-13 // Simons Theoretical Physics Fellowship

 - 2011-24 // Distinguished Visiting Research Chair, Perimeter Institute for Theoretical Physics, Waterloo, Canada

 - 2011 // Kavli Frontiers Fellow, Kavli Foundation